-A popular recreation and conservation reserve that is 10 times the size of Kings Park, Whiteman Park has a wide range of facilities, events, and attractions for the whole family.
+A popular recreation and conservation reserve that is 10 times the size of Kings Park, Whiteman Park has a wide range of facilities, events and attractions for the whole family.
 Explore the wonderful banksia bushland and catch a glimpse of grey kangaroos and, if you're lucky, a black-gloved wallaby on one of three bush trails or the extensive bike paths.
-Visit the Children's Forest and Caversham Wildlife Park.
-Picnic Areas are open 7 days a week, free admission, 8.30am - 6.00pm.
+Visit the Children's Forest and Caversham Wildlife Park (entry fee applies for the Wildlife Park).
+Picnic Areas are open 7 days a week from 8.30am until 6.00pm and admission is free.

 Cycling is an activity that has proven health and fitness benefits for people of all ages.
 Above all cycling is fun – you can enjoy the beautiful weather and scenery that Western Australia has to offer whilst spending time with family and friends.

 Cycle routes within the Swan Valley have been designed with all cyclists in mind, from the recreational to the serious, and cycle-friendly businesses feature along the routes.

 Discover the heritage and environs of the Swan Valley on the Swan Valley Heritage Cycle Trail.

 Bike hire is available in the region.
 Pre-booking of bikes is strongly recommended.